RaymondSHANG/RaymondSHANG.github.io/_posts/2022-07-05-config-cuda-enabled-deep-learning-machines.md

 > 勿以恶小而为之，勿以善小而不为

 I spent the whole weekend trying to install a cuda-enabled deep learning machine.
 Similar to most of other tasks, if you are in the right way, you could finish them in 30 mins.
 But if you are not familiar with them, after try, error and google search, you need a whole weekend!
-Some hinders in my case as of July 5th,2022.
+Some hinders in my case as of July 5th,2022, listed below:

 1. Version matters!
 You need to find the latest version of pytorch and tersorflow that support the same cuda version.
 Then, you need make sure your NVIDIA driver support your cuda version. minor: You will also need make sure cuDNN version matches with cuda version.
 2. conda install is good for most of python packages, and probably most of pytorch subversions, <b>except 1.12 bond with cuda 11.6</b>.
 I think the image from conda is cpuonly version, as shown by `print(torch.__version__)`, which returns "+cpu".
 I checked the raw files from anaconda (website)[https://anaconda.org/pytorch/pytorch/files], the files looks good.
 Then, I checked cudatoolkit, it should from 'conda-forge', rather than 'anaconda'.
 Still, there are some problems.
 By the way, the pytorch.1.12-cuda11.6.tar.bz2 is only 1.2G, which is smaller than pytorch1.8-cuda11.1 (1.5G), and the whl file for the same version(2.?G).
 3. To install pytorch here, you shall use <b>pip</b> instead.
 4. The pytorch1.12-cuda11.6 is 1.2GB, the cudatoolkits is ~900MB.
 If our internet connection is not stable, the installation failed.
 After several tries, I mannually downloaded the required tar.bz2 files(for conda, although still failed, as the conda installation itself failed) and whl(for pip) files.
 5. You could also set time:

 ```bash
 #For conda
 conda config --set